SlapOS/slapos/software/zimbra/README.txt

  - authbind branch
     https://git.erp5.org/gitweb/zimbra.git/shortlog/refs/heads/authbind?js=1
-    This does NOT build with the conventional method, but will work with buildout.
+    This does NOT build with the conventional method, but works with buildout, and can build and be deployed as a regular user, with no need for root access except for some preparatory steps.
-    The rest of this documentation describes the changes made to the 'authbind' branch. which uses buildout, and can build and be deployed as a regular user, with no need for root access except for some preparatory steps.
+    The rest of this documentation describes the changes made to the 'authbind' branch.